 Frederick McKinley Jones was a prolific early 20th century black inventor who helped to revolutionize both the cinema and refrigeration industries.
-Over his lifetime, he patented more than sixty inventions in divergent fields with forty of those patents in refrigeration.
+Between 1919 and 1945 he patented more than sixty inventions in divergent fields with forty of those patents in refrigeration.
 He is best known for inventing the first automatic refrigeration system for trucks.

 Upon leaving the rectory, Jones began working as a mechanic’s helper at the R.C.
 Crothers Garage in Cincinnati.
 Jones would spend much of his time observing the mechanics as they worked on cars, taking in as much information as possible.
 These observations, along with an insatiable appetite for learning through reading helped Jones develop an incredible base of knowledge about automobiles and their inner workings.
 Within three years his skills and love for cars had netted him a promotion to shop foreman.
 By nineteen, he had built and driven several cars in racing exhibitions and soon became one of the most well know racers in the Great Lakes region.

 During World War I, Jones was a sergeant in the U.S. Army and served in France as an electrician.
 While serving, he rewired his camp for electricity, telephone, and telegraph service.
 In 1919, after being discharged by the Army, he moved to Hallock, Minnesota where he began his study of electronics, eventually building a transmitter for a local radio station.
 To make ends meet, Jones often aided local doctors by driving them around for house calls during the winter season.
 When navigation through the snow proved difficult, Jones attached skis to the undercarriage of an old airplane body and attached an airplane propeller to a motor.
 He was soon whisking doctors around town at high speeds in his new “snow machine.”